-Table 26 of the scoring methodology defines afforestation activities, such as the establishment of natural forests, to have a material non-permanence risk, as these activities enhance terrestrial carbon reservoirs.
-Afforestation activities can be subject to natural depletion through natural disturbances such as fire, disease, drought or windstorms.
-Additionally, forests may be susceptible to different types of human-caused depletion, such as from demand for wood, or for land needed for subsistence, agricultural production, or development.
+Table 26 of the scoring methodology defines efficient cookstove projects to have a material non-permanence risk, as these activities aim to reduce the demand for non-renewable biomass.
+Therefore, they indirectly reduce forest degradation.
+Credited emission reductions are therefore based on enhancing forest carbon reservoirs, which are susceptible to natural disturbances such as fire, disease, drought or windstorms which may lead to natural depletion.
+Additionally, forests a may be susceptible to different types of human-caused depletion, such as from demand for wood, or for land needed for subsistence, agricultural production, or development.
 The size and scale of carbon reservoirs affected by a mitigation activity is another important factor in assessing reversal risk.
 For activities implemented at the scale of projects, the effect of a wildfire could be catastrophic in terms of reversing prior carbon gains.